illiliti/respectful-software/README.md

   disagrees with political decisions, and who disagrees in general.

 - Even if your software needs CoC for a good reason, it is still disrespectful to the community.
-CoC basically treats **tech-savvy** people, people who are highly intelligent, like a normies who don't understand that red is red and green is green.
-If you're going to add CoC, make sure nobody interpret it like that.
+It's a matter of trust.
+Do you trust and respect your community?
+If you do, then throw away CoC.
+Stop attempting to regulate anyone and especially enforce dumb rules.
+It is highly unwelcome to everyone.
+It brings no value to the development process.
+It makes it hard to communicate with software author **respectfully** since CoC has no respect to the community in the first place.
+Keep this in mind if you're going to add CoC.

 7. Software SHOULD NOT use proprietary platform for development
 - Remember, if your software uses proprietary platform, that platform MUST NOT require personal information.
 See below.

 8. Software MUST NOT demand personal information
-- Even requiring real name is disrespectful.
-Software MUST respect people's decision to not give any kind of personal information.
+- Such as real name, address, phone number and so on.
+This information directly attached to you and your real life.
+Thus, software MUST respect your decision to not give any kind of personal information that can be used to track you down and harm you in any possible way.